-I am associated with Men’s Rights Movement (MRM) for last six years.
+I am associated with Men’s Rights Movement (MRM) from early 2010.
 I have joined the movement when I was in so called married life that others used to think as ‘Happy Married life’.
 My wife’s friends used to envy us.
 That was the time our Facebook posts were still abuzz with our holidaying pics.
-Yes, it was a life that could make any average couple very envious of us, because we used go on tours at least six seven times a year.
+Yes, it was a life that could make any average couple very envious of us, because we used go on tours at least six/seven times a year.
 Even when our kid was only six months old.

 While our friends and neighbors envied how much did we travel, while we used to be the reason for many other jealous wives to find fault in their husbands, while many husbands would have cursed me for being such a bad example for them, only I knew why I was madly into travel.
 Because if there was anything in our marriage that was keeping us together that was travel.
 I used to get some solace that at least we enjoyed traveling together.
 Well, probably in our own ways.

 I was living a life of fear.
 I was living in darkness with almost no hope of getting any help from anywhere.
-I was becoming so weak internally that did not even try to see if there was help available.
-Being a techie myself it was only natural for me to search for online help but I did not do that as well.
+I was becoming so weak internally that did not even try to see if there was any help available.
+Being a techie myself and working in top notch IT companies, it was only natural for me to search for online help but I did not do that as well.
 I was dying every day.
 The job that was actually awesome, that gave me chance to showcase my creativity became bitter and horrible.
-And as it happens, office politics had almost taken away my job unless another great leader and mentor saved me.
+And as it happens, office politics had almost taken away my job unless another leader and mentor saved me.
 I have observed misandry and gynocentric behavior in that office too.

 As it happens, when I was down mentally and physically too, when I was not able to perform in office, I started forgetting things and started to go inwards.
 It is a problem with all introverts – they always seek energy from inside.
 But what happens when a protector himself is not able to protect himself?